Introduction to the File Management Tool

 - If the combined total of the selected files sizes for upload or download exceed the amount of remaining space available within the destination folder

-- FTP — The standard network protocol used to transfer files from one host to another.
+- FTP — File Transfer Protocol.
+The standard network protocol used to transfer files from one host to another.
 This protocol has a low level of security and does not encrypt the files or user credentials during transfer, therefore not suited for use over a public network where confidential information is involved.

-- FTPS — File Transfer Protocol (SSL).
+- FTPS — File Transfer Protocol with TLS/SSL.
 This protocol is an extension of FTP which offers security when transferring files.
-FTP data is protected using SSL encryption (TLS 1.2 protocol)It is suited for the handling of confidential information.
+FTP data is protected using TLS and formerly SSL (now deprecated).
+It is suited for the handling of confidential information.
 Two variants are available:

 - SFTP — SSH File Transfer Protocol.
 This protocol is over a connection that has previously been secured using the Secure Shell (SSH) protocol.
 Secure Shell (SSH) is a software-based approach to network security where an installation of an SSH client and an SSH server are required.
 SSH creates a secure connection when communication is established between the client and the remote server.
-SFTP is an extension of SSH which adds file transfer capability.
-It uses the connection to transfer files securely between the two locations.
-Your files and login credentials are encrypted.

 - FTP — port